Spotted hyena: Attacks on humans and grave desecration

 Like most mammalian predators, the spotted hyena is typically shy in the presence of humans, and has the highest flight distance (up to 300 metres) among African carnivores.
 However, this distance is reduced during the night, when hyenas are known to follow people closely.
 Although spotted hyenas do prey on humans in modern times, such incidents are rare.
 However, attacks on humans by spotted hyenas are likely to be underreported.
-Man-eating spotted hyenas tend to be very large specimens; a pair of man-eating hyenas, responsible for killing 27 people in Mlanje, Malawi, in 1962, were weighed at 72 and 77 kg after being shot.
+Man-eating spotted hyenas tend to be large specimens; a pair of man-eating hyenas, responsible for killing 27 people in Mlanje, Malawi, in 1962, were weighed at 72 and 77 kg after being shot.
 Victims of spotted hyenas tend to be women, children and sick or infirm men, and there are numerous cases of biologists in Africa being forced up trees to escape them.
 Attacks occur most commonly in September, when many people sleep outdoors, and bush fires make the hunting of wild game difficult for hyenas.

 In 1903, Hector Duff wrote of how spotted hyenas in the Mzimba district of Angoniland would wait at dawn outside people's huts and attack them when they opened their doors.
 In 1908–09 in Uganda, spotted hyenas regularly killed sufferers of African sleeping sickness as they slept outside in camps.
 Spotted hyenas are widely feared in Malawi, where they have been known to occasionally attack people at night, particularly during the hot season when people sleep outside.
 Hyena attacks were widely reported in Malawi's Phalombe plain, to the north of Michesi Mountain.
 Five deaths were recorded in 1956, five in 1957 and six in 1958.
 This pattern continued until 1961 when eight people were killed.
 During the 1960s, Flying Doctors received over two dozen cases of hyena attacks on humans in Kenya.
 An anecdotal 2004 news report from the World Wide Fund for Nature indicates that 35 people were killed by spotted hyenas during a 12-month period in Mozambique along a 20 km stretch of road near the Tanzanian border.

 Although attacks against living humans are rare, the spotted hyena readily feeds on human corpses.
 In the tradition of the Maasai and the Hadza, corpses are left in the open for spotted hyenas to eat.
 A corpse rejected by hyenas is seen as having something wrong with it, and liable to cause social disgrace, therefore it is not uncommon for bodies to be covered in fat and blood from a slaughtered ox.
 In Ethiopia, hyenas were reported to feed extensively on the corpses of victims of the 1960 attempted coup and the Red Terror.
 Hyenas habituated to scavenging on human corpses may develop bold behaviours towards living people; hyena attacks on people in southern Sudan increased during the Second Sudanese Civil War, when human corpses were readily available to them.